Best Street Food In Athens & Where To Find It

 You’ll find street food literally everywhere, but there are some particular spots that are famous.

-• Kostas: Not far from Syntagma, you’ll find Kostas, a small street food vendor that has been open since 1950.
+• Kostas: not far from Syntagma, you’ll find Kostas, a small street food vendor that has been open since 1950.
 This vendor is famous for souvlaki, and it’s often hailed as one of the best

-• Ariston: Another vendor close to Syntagma Square, Ariston is one of the best places for any type of Greek pie, and there is a huge amount on offer – around 120 types!
+• Ariston: another vendor close to Syntagma Square, Ariston is one of the best places for any type of Greek pie, and there is a huge amount on offer – around 120 types!
 Kourou, a cheese pie, is said to be amazing from here

-• To Koulouri Tou Psyri: Head to the quiet neighborhood of Psyri, and you’ll find the best koulouri around.
+• To Koulouri Tou Psyri: head to the quiet neighborhood of Psyri, and you’ll find the best koulouri around.
 This small bakery is famous for the freshest and most delicious bakes, and it’s been open since 1960

-• Fallafellas: Yes, the name is fun, but it’s also the best place for falafel.
+• Fallafellas: yes, the name is fun, but it’s also the best place for falafel.
 Located close to Monastiraki Square, you’ll find a huge menu and plenty of choices.
 Lines are often long, but it’s worth the wait

-• Feyrouz: This spot might be small, but it’s super-famous the world over.
+• Feyrouz: this spot might be small, but it’s super-famous the world over.
 Located between Karori and Aiolou, the lady who runs Feyrouz is one of the best for savory street eats, such as small pizzas and flatbreads called lachamtzoun

 In Athens, there’s a street food scene that’s not to be missed; enjoy!